Wesmania/factorio-hostile-trees/README.md

 * Trees will hate you.
 Go into the forest at your own risk.
 * Trees will hate your factory.
 Make sure to clear trees from the premises.
-* Trees will have being destroyed.
+* Trees will hate being destroyed.
 Don't go around grenading trees without a turret nearby.

 ## Acknowledgements